 C2 master instructor Bruce Kocher teaches a group of athletes at CrossFit New England how to get the lowest time for the sprint distance, covering topics such as torso angle, damper settings and the all-important start.

 “More is not better,” Kocher says of the oft-misunderstood damper.
 “Elite rowers row at five and below.
-Many train at zero… Continue Reading
+Many… Continue Reading

 The shortest distance between two points is a straight line—which is also often the quickest route to a missed snatch.